mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 umount: ???: umount failed: No such file or directory.
 ```

-If I power cycle the Pi at that point, it successfully boots into the new NixOS install, but there's no XFCE desktop GUI, just a terminal:
+If I power cycle the Pi at that point, it successfully boots into the new NixOS install, but there's no desktop GUI, just a terminal:

 {{<video src="nixos-23.05-no-gui.mp4" max-width="800px" caption="The NixOS 22.11 microSD image fails to boot on a Raspberry Pi 4.">}}